hodcroftlab/hodcroftlab/README.md

 Note that using `--incremental` means the site will live-rebuild any pages that you change (and save) locally.

+If you want to view blog posts that are dated in the future (e.g. that we expect to make live tomorrow), use the `--future` argument to allow it to display blog posts after the current date.

 To view the site, navigate to [http://127.0.0.1:4000](http://127.0.0.1:4000) to view.
 Note you can only view the site locally while this is running.
 To stop running, use `CTRL+C`.
 To see changes, refresh the page locally.
 (Be sure you've actually saved the page, or it won't rebuild and show the change!)

 **If** changes are not showing locally after refreshing (particularly after adding new pages), you may need to do a full clean and rebuild.
 To do this, clean the built files using